garootman/symbiosis-api-client/README.md

 - [ ] Pydantic models
 - [ ] Enums
 - [ ] Exception Codes
+- [ ] Testnet – when there are tokens available on Symbiosis
 - [X] tox for Python versions